 Back to Homeschool Theme

 Make back to homeschool fun for you and your kids.
-We never jump right into all subjects on the first day of school, but instead ease into them over the first week.
-Use this time to set the tone for your school year, maybe you are doing Wizard’s and Wands curriculum and want to have a Harry Potter themed homeschool this year like we have.
+We never jump right into all subjects on the first day of school, but instead, ease into them over the first week.
+Use this time to set the tone for your school year, maybe you are doing Wizard’s and Wands curriculum and want to have a Harry Potter-themed homeschool this year as we have.

 Easing into School Work

 This is something I see a lot.
-How do you start introducing school work back into your day after not doing anything for a couple months?
-Or even a couple week.
+How do you start introducing school work back into your day after not doing anything for a couple of months?
+Or even a couple of weeks.

 Easing into a schoolwork routine will allow you all to adjust to a schedule again, it won’t be this big overwhelming task.

 Sign up here so you don’t miss a thing!

 Free printables + tips + resources and more!